postmarketOS Pursues A Linux-Based, LTS OS For Android Phones

 I don't know about that.
 My current phone is 4 years old and shows no sign of impending doom.
 Of course, that's only 40% of ten years, so we'll see...

 Re:Are we ready for LTS phones?
-(Score:4, Interesting)
+(Score:5, Interesting)

 I would argue we reached the point of diminishing returns on hardware upgrades two or three years ago.
 A full HD screen, 2GB of RAM, and a three year old multi-core ARM processor runs Android 7.x just fine.
 Upgrades are nice, but most people that don't have a six figure income would prefer to have phones that keep working and keep getting security fixes for five years or longer.